danielmaangi/ai-sdk-rag-starter/README.md

 `
 ```

+## UI Features

+The chatbot includes a modern, user-friendly interface with:

+1. **Sidebar Navigation**:
+   - Access via the menu button in the top-left corner
+   - Contains usage instructions and examples
+   - Provides context about the application

+2. **Chat Interface**:
+   - User and AI avatars for easy message identification
+   - Styled message bubbles for better readability
+   - Visual indication when tools are being called

+3. **Input Area**:
+   - Clean, accessible input field with send button
+   - Fixed at the bottom for easy access
+   - Responsive design that works on various screen sizes

 ## How to Use the Chatbot

 1. **First, add some information** to the knowledge base by making statements: